-- National Health Leadership Forum (Current Chair) - Close the Gap Campaign Steering Committee and Indigenous Leadership Group - Australian Health Practitioner Regulation Agency Aboriginal and Torres Strait Islander Health Strategy Group - Partnership for Justice in Health - Gayaa Dhuwi (Proud Spirit) Australia Board - Thirrili Ltd - Lowitja Institute - Coalition of Aboriginal and Torres Strait Islander Peaks
+- National Health Leadership Forum (Current Chair) - Close the Gap Campaign Steering Committee and Indigenous Leadership Group - Australian Health Practitioner Regulation Agency Aboriginal and Torres Strait Islander Health Strategy Group - · Partnership for Justice in Health - · Thirrili Ltd - · Lowitja Institute

 IAHA are also heavily involved in the development of a new Implementation Plan for the National Aboriginal and Torres Strait Islander Health Plan, working through the Implementation Plan Advisory and Working Groups.
 With strong Aboriginal and Torres Strait Islander leadership, work to revise the plan has seen a push toward increased focus on prevention, with a holistic, person-centred approach, informed by the social and cultural determinants of health from an Aboriginal and Torres Strait Islander perspective.